CMA-ES/moarchiving/README.md

 ## Details

 `moarchiving` uses the [`fractions.Fraction`](https://docs.python.org/3/library/fractions.html) type to avoid rounding errors when computing hypervolume differences, but its usage can also be easily switched off by assigning the respective class attributes `hypervolume_computation_float_type` and `hypervolume_final_float_type`.
 The Fraction type can become prohibitively computationally expensive with increasing precision.
-The Fraction type can become prohibitively computationally expensive with increasing precision.

-Implementation of two-objective archive is heavily based on the [`bisect`](https://docs.python.org/3/library/bisect.html) module, while for three and four objectives it is based on the [`sortedcontainers`](https://pypi.org/project/sortedcontainers/) module.
+Implementation of two-objective archive is heavily based on the [`bisect`](https://docs.python.org/3/library/bisect.html) module, while in three and four objectives it is based on the [`sortedcontainers`](https://pypi.org/project/sortedcontainers/) module.

 ## Links